-Coaching the individual allows for a safe space to explore personal motivation toward growth concerning goals.
+Coaching the individual allows for a safe space to explore personal motivation toward growth-related goals.
 GROW can be used as a framework for any type of goal.
 Personal development can occur in any setting, whether it’s business, health, or any other area where obstacles need to be overcome.

 Like managers, parents and teachers should all have some form of coaching skills in their tool bag.

-A variation of the GROW model that is important to note is TGROW.
-The T stands for Topic.
+A variation of the GROW model that is important to note is TGROW, where T stands for topic.
 Before heading straight to goals, an exploration of the topic that the coachee would like to focus on better attunes them with their expectation in a session.

 From time to time, human beings need to explore a topic that is unrelated to other areas of growth.
-Allowing first for topic exploration gives the coachee the driver’s seat for the coaching conversation.
+Allowing first for topic exploration puts the coachee in the driver’s seat for the coaching conversation.

-This alteration of the GROW model allows a more precise plan to be forged.
+This alteration of the GROW model allows the client and coach to forge a more precise plan.
 It also illuminates daily personal responsibilities and actions that one must take to stay on track.